shauryamanglik/shauryamanglik/docs/Component Selection.md

 ### **3. Checking for Compatibility Issues:** {#checking-for-compatibility-issues}

-- The MPU-6050 gyroscope is commonly used with the PIC18F27Q10, but
-  > Microchip libraries and drivers should be verified.
+- The MPU-6050 gyroscope is commonly used with the PIC18F27Q10, but Microchip libraries and drivers should be verified.

 - Check if Microchip\'s I2C library supports MPU-6050 well.

-- Look for existing libraries for interfacing the MPU-6050 with PIC
-  > (Microchip Harmony, MPLAB Code Configurator, etc.).
+- Look for existing libraries for interfacing the MPU-6050 with PIC (Microchip Harmony, MPLAB Code Configurator, etc.)

 - Ensure no known I2C clock stretching issues with PIC.